Euzaphlegidae

-Euzaphlegidae is a family of extinct escolar-like fish closely related to the snake mackerels.
-Fossils of euzaphlegids are found from Paleocene to Late Miocene-aged marine strata of Europe, the Caucasus Mountains, India, Iran, Turkmenistan, Italy, and Southern California.
+Euzaphlegidae is a family of extinct escolar-like ray-finned fish closely related to the snake mackerels.
+Fossils of euzaphlegids are found from earliest Eocene to Late Miocene-aged marine strata of Europe, the Caucasus Mountains, India, Iran, Turkmenistan, Italy, and Southern California.

 Description and taxonomy

-In life, the Euzaphlegidae would have borne a superficial resemblance to mackerels or wahoo, leading some researchers to place them within the Scombridae or Cybiidae, respectively.
-However, X-ray analysis of the bone structure strongly suggests a relationship with the snake-mackerels, with some experts placing them within the Gempylidae.
+In life, the Euzaphlegidae would have borne a superficial resemblance to mackerels or wahoo, leading some researchers to initially place them within the Scombridae or Cybiidae, respectively.
+However, X-ray analysis of the bone structure strongly suggests a relationship with the snake-mackerels, leading to their current placement within or near the Gempylidae.

 Ecology and anatomy

 The sharp teeth and mackerel-like forms strongly suggest that the euzaphlegids were predators, verified by the remains of numerous extinct deep sea smelt, Bathylagus, and herring, Xyne grex, found within the stomachs of several specimens of Thyrsocles and Euzaphleges.
 Researcher Lore Rose David proposed that, because the Euzaphlegidae were comparatively less adapted to a pelagic lifestyle like the gempylids, but had slender skeletons suggesting of a deep-water lifestyle, the Euzaphlegidae lived in deep, offshore communities near the ocean floor, where they preyed on other fish.
 David also suggested that the Euzaphlegidae presence in Miocene California excluded the gempylids from establishing themselves there at the time, while the presence of scombrids in shallower water ecosystems prevented the Euzaphlegidae from establishing themselves in shallow water.